TL;DR

 A relatively new genre in comparison to some others on our list, the first MOBA tournament was held in 2011, with DreamHack in Sweden hosting the League of Legends Season 1 World Championship.

 Since then, MOBAs have exploded in popularity and profit for everyone involved.
-Some of the richest esports stars in the world made their fortune with this esports genre, including Johan “NOtail” Sundstein, making over $7 million playing Dota 2, and Lee “Faker” Sang-hyeok raking up nearly $2 million with his League of Legends winnings to date.
+Some of the richest esports stars in the world made their fortune with this esports genre, including Johan “N0tail” Sundstein, making over $7 million playing Dota 2, and Lee “Faker” Sang-hyeok raking up nearly $2 million with his League of Legends winnings to date.

 The largest MOBA tournaments are focused on these two games, with the Dota 2 International and the League of Legends World Championships being the most-viewed esports events year-on-year.
+In 2024, we even saw the newly re-formed Linkin Park create quite a catchy theme song for the League of Legends World Championship.

-FPS – first person shooter
+FPS – first-person shooter

-• Quake kicked off the FPS esports scene in 1997
+- Quake kicked off the FPS esports scene in 1997

-• Valve’s Counter-Strike series elevated the FPS genre in 2001
+- Valve’s Counter-Strike series elevated the FPS genre in 2001

-• Popular FPS esports games include CS2, VALORANT, and Rainbow Six Siege
+- Popular FPS esports games include CS2, VALORANT, and Rainbow Six Siege

-• VALORANT’s VCT is among the highest-paying esports tournaments
+- VALORANT’s VCT is among the highest-paying esports tournaments

 FPS games are prime candidates for the esports genre for their high skill ceiling for players and exciting viewing for fans.
 For nearly 30 years, FPS games have been played competitively, with the first esports FPS tournament believed to be Red Annihilation, focusing on Quake, in 1997.